15 best beaches near Bristol under 90 minutes away

 Burnham-on-Sea, North Somerset

-Altogether there are eight beaches in the Burnham area, all of which are within 15-minutes of the M5, junction 22.
-Burnham-on-Sea is a beach with promenade and Victorian and Edwardian guest houses line the edge of this classic Victorian seaside resort.
-You’ll also find a brilliant stretch of sandy beach and somewhere to paddle and swim (patrolled by lifeguards in summer), plus British seaside traditions like donkey rides on the beach, funfair rides, Mr Whippys and candy floss.
+Less than an hour’s drive from Bristol, you’ll also find a brilliant stretch of sandy beach and somewhere to paddle and swim (patrolled by lifeguards in summer), plus British seaside traditions like donkey rides on the beach, funfair rides, Mr Whippys and candy floss.

-Distance from Bristol: 45 minutes drive.
+Burnham on sea to Bristol: 45 minutes drive.

 St Audries Bay, North Somerset

-Ogmore by Sea, Vale of Glamorgan, Wales
+Ogmore by Sea, South Wales

 Smooth soft rocks provide perfect little dipping pools for paddle-loving kiddos, so you can be miles back from the sea, but have little ones happily splashing next to you.
 The beach feels wild and rugged, in a not-that-many-people-know-about-it kind of way.
 There are a handful of houses overlooking the coast behind the carpark, but on a sunny-ish May weekend, the beach’s main visitors were Pen Y Bont’s surf lifesaving school, dog walkers, a couple of horse riders, the odd campervan and bucket-wielding families.